Africa Is Suffering A Silent Crisis Of Stroke

 "We are seeing way more hemorrhagic stroke [in Africa] than in the West, and we need to understand what's driving this," says Dr. Fred Stephen Sarfo, a neurologist at the Kwame Nkrumah University of Science and Technology in Kumasi, who led the Ghana side of the study.
 "It's a huge and neglected burden."

 Hemorrhagic stroke is of particular concern because it is so likely to be fatal, Sarfo says.
-But this type of stroke also highlights the danger of another health issue that is increasingly widespread in Africa: Hypertension.
+But this type of stroke also highlights the danger of another health issue that is increasingly widespread in Africa: hypertension.
 The study found that hypertension was to blame in more than 90 percent of hemorrhagic stroke cases.

 The link between hypertension and hemorrhagic stroke goes a long way toward explaining why the latter has become such a problem.
-Cardiovascular problems like hypertension were once rare in Africa, but today the continent has the world's highest rate of high blood pressure, afflicting nearly 50 percent of the population, according to the World Health Organization.
+Cardiovascular problems like hypertension were once rare in Africa, but today, the continent has the world's highest rate of high blood pressure, afflicting nearly 50 percent of the population, according to the World Health Organization.
 Epidemiologists have found that as African countries develop and become more urban, the profile of disease is rapidly changing.
-Infectious diseases like malaria, tuberculosis, and HIV, while still major problems, are being joined by non-communicable, long-term diseases associated with a more sedentary lifestyle and increased consumption of tobacco and processed food.
+Infectious diseases like malaria, tuberculosis and HIV, while still major problems, are being joined by noncommunicable, long-term diseases associated with a more sedentary lifestyle and increased consumption of tobacco and processed food.

-WHO predicts that cases of such diseases, especially cancer and heart and respiratory disease, will increase 27 percent in Africa in the next 10 years, leading to an additional 28 million deaths, and that by 2030 deaths from such diseases will exceed those from infectious disease and other traditional health problems.
+WHO predicts that cases of such diseases, especially cancer and heart and respiratory disease, will increase 27 percent in Africa in the next 10 years, leading to an additional 28 million deaths and that by 2030, deaths from such diseases will exceed those from infectious disease and other traditional health problems.
 The number of people in Africa with hypertension is projected to rise from 80 million in 2000 to 150 million by 2025.

-Still, the general public in Africa is largely unfamiliar with cardiovascular disease, and people rarely seek the kind of regular check-ups that can identify high blood pressure, says Dr. Prebo Barango, a non-communicative disease specialist for the World Health Organization in Zimbabwe.
+Still, the general public in Africa is largely unfamiliar with cardiovascular disease, and people rarely seek the kind of regular check-ups that can identify high blood pressure, says Dr. Prebo Barango, a noncommunicative disease specialist for the WHO in Zimbabwe.
 Barango said that WHO surveys have shown that in some African countries, as many as 70 percent of those with high blood pressure are not aware of their condition.
 As a result, it very often goes undiagnosed and untreated.
 In that respect, Agyemang was an exception to the rule.
 Many stroke patients never even know they have blood pressure problems until they suddenly pass out and wake up in the hospital.

 "They don't see themselves at risk," Sarfo says.
-"They think they're fine, and then all of a sudden the pressure goes up, the blood vessel bursts and then they have a stroke."
+"They think they're fine, and then all of a sudden, the pressure goes up, the blood vessel bursts and then they have a stroke."

 Barango adds that WHO is helping to train health care workers, especially in rural areas, to routinely look for signs of high blood pressure.
 And, he says, health professionals need better access to the right tools.